Asset: Tangible assets

 Tangible assets are those that have a physical substance, such as currencies, buildings, real estate, vehicles, inventories, equipment, art collections, precious metals, rare-earth metals, Industrial metals, and crops.
-The physical health of tangible assets deteriorate over time.
+The physical health of tangible assets deteriorates over time.
 As a result, asset managers use deterioration modeling to predict the future conditions of assets.
 Depreciation is applied to tangible assets when those assets have an anticipated lifespan of more than one year.
 This process of depreciation is used instead of allocating the entire expense to one year.

 Tangible assets such as art, furniture, stamps, gold, wine, toys and books are recognized as an asset class in their own right.
 Many high-net-worth individuals will seek to include these tangible assets as part of their overall asset portfolio.
 This has created a need for tangible asset managers.

-Wasting Asset
+Wasting asset

 A wasting asset is an asset that irreversibly declines in value over time.
-This could include vehicles and machinery, and in financial markets, options contracts that continually lose time value after purchase.
+This could include vehicles and machinery and, in financial markets, options contracts that continually lose time value after purchase.
 Mines and quarries in use are wasting assets.
 An asset classified as wasting may be treated differently for tax and other purposes than one that does not lose value; this may be accounted for by applying depreciation.